8. Appendix

 An oven should be considered with a slide in door and other safety features such as a lockable and induction cooktop with a child lock function.
 Kitchens with open electric cooktops must have an adult height switch mounted near the appliance in a visible and readily accessible position, to ensure the safety of children in the room.
 A sliding or double-hung window should serve as a servery to the external veranda area, and a hand-wash basin must be provided.

-Technical Specifications
+Technical specifications

 An outdoor program kitchen is sometimes installed as a supplement to an indoor program kitchen.
 It is a simplified version of an indoor program kitchen, however, outdoor kitchens must include a sink with tempered (between 30-35 degrees) and cold water access, bench space with under-bench storage, and secure outdoor power outlet.
 A cavity for a permanent fridge or oven is not required.
 Where site conditions allow, the landscape design should include a safe area for a portable fire pit near the outdoor kitchen, ensuring it does not pose a fire risk to the building or decking.
 The kitchen must provide space and power for bench-top appliances such as plug-in stoves, portable ovens, and toasters.
 The design should also include storage for these appliances, either in the kitchen or a nearby internal store.
 The joinery should feature a pantry for storing a small amount of ingredients, utensils, and tableware, designed to prevent access by animals.

-Technical Specifications
+Technical specifications

-Early learning joinery
+5.3.12 Joinery and fixtures; Early learning joinery

-Each indoor education and play space in an early learning facility must be provided with a custom fabricated rack of joinery pigeon holes or mobile locker units with caster wheels.
-The number is determined by the number of places per rooms
+Each indoor education and play space in an early learning facility must be provided with a custom fabricated rack of joinery pigeon-holes or mobile locker units with caster wheels.
+The number is determined by the number of places per rooms.

-For example a 33-place room should have 33 pigeon holes.
+For example, a 33-place room should have 33 pigeon-holes.
 Children's lockers or pigeon-holes, whether located within an education and play or a circulation space, must meet the following requirements:

 • heavy-set and stable to prevent tripping hazards